ChristianLempa/cheat-sheets/apps/cert-manager.md

 ### Common Errors

 **DNS Record not yet propagated**
-The error, `Waiting for DNS-01 challenge propagation: DNS record for "your-dns-record" not yet propagated.`, might occur in the `challenge` object, when the DNS Hostname can't be resolved.
-Cert-Manager always checks, whether the record is existing, before issuing the certificate.
+The error, `Waiting for DNS-01 challenge propagation: DNS record for "your-dns-record" not yet propagated.`, might occur in the `challenge` object.
+Cert-Manager creates a TXT Record on the DNS provider and checks, whether the record is existing, before issuing the certificate.
+In a split-dns environment, this could be a problem when internal DNS Servers can't resolve the TXT Record on the Cloud DNS.
+You can use the `extraArgs` `--dns01-recursive-nameservers-only`, and `--dns01-recursive-nameservers=8.8.8.8:53,1.1.1.1:53`, to specific the DNS Resolvers used for the challenge.

 **No solver found**
 The error, `Failed to determine a valid solver configuration for the set of domains on the Order: no configured challenge solvers can be used for this challenge` might occur in the `order` object, when no solver can't be found for the DNS Hostname.
 Make sure your solvers have a corrent `dnsZones` configured that matches the DNS Hostnames Zone.